 To maximise ROI, using as much of your self-generated energy as possible is key.
 However, you should not expect to be fully self-consuming your energy in today’s energy marketplace without also installing a solar battery (more on that in a bit).
 That’s why we assumed a 40% contribution from the solar panels to the overall energy usage of the household.

-Even after installing solar, some households might still have a power bill because their energy consumption increased despite the solar system.
+Even after installing solar, some households might still have a power bill because their energy use increased despite the solar system.
 Changing electricity needs and the increasing price of electricity will affect the ROI.

 Your energy needs increasing after the installation of your system will decrease the ROI period while the solar generates savings.